What is an Industrial Machinery Mechanic?

 - Perform tests to make sure that the machine is running smoothly

-Increasingly, mechanics are expected to have the electrical, electronics, and computer programming skills to repair sophisticated equipment on their own.
-Once a repair is made, mechanics test a machine to make sure that it is running smoothly.
+Increasingly, it is expected for one to have the electrical, electronic, and computer programming skills to repair sophisticated equipment.
+Once a repair is made, industrial machinery mechanics must test the machine to make sure it runs smoothly.
+They may also do preventive maintenance.
+In addition to hand tools, lathes, grinders or drill presses are used.
+In some cases, welding may be required.

 What is the workplace of an Industrial Machinery Mechanic like?